 A great (very) last-minute deal saw me spending the last bank holiday weekend in Berlin.
-I visited the German capital in December for the first time in more than 20 years, but as I was there for work, I only had one day of free time and spent most of it exploring the speciality coffee scene in Kreuzberg and Neukölln.
-This time, I saw a bit more of the city and visited a number of different speciality coffee shops and roasters in the sprawling Mitte (city centre) district — especially around Alexanderplatz, where I stayed — and the pretty and historic Prenzlauer Berg neighbourhood.
+I visited the German capital in December for the first time in more than 20 years, but as I was there for work, I only had one day of free time and spent most of it exploring the specialty coffee scene in Kreuzberg and Neukölln.
+This time, I saw a bit more of the city and visited a number of different specialty coffee shops and roasters in the sprawling Mitte (city centre) district — especially around Alexanderplatz, where I stayed — and the pretty and historic Prenzlauer Berg neighbourhood.
 The map below covers coffee spots I visited on both this trip and my penultimate visit.

-19 Grams (Mitte)
+* 19 Grams (Mitte)

 A few minutes' walk from the busy Alexanderplatz station, you can find the 19 Grams cafe and roastery.
 Launched under the Tres Cabezas name in 2002, the company underwent a rebrand last year and now has four cafes in Berlin, the original Friedrichshain location retaining the Tres Cabezas name.
 The Alexanderplatz cafe is large and airy with plenty of seating inside and on the pavement outside.
 The roastery is at the back, and there was a wide selection of bags of retail beans available when I visited.
 There are sandwiches, cakes and breakfast/brunch dishes too.